 On Sunday 18 September 2018, Joshua woke up with a bad cold.

-He was too unwell to go to school, so he was allowed to stay home and play on his Xbox while his family went to church.
+Being too unwell to go out, he was allowed to stay home and play on his Xbox while his family went out to do the weekly shop.

 It was the first time Joshua had been home alone.
 When his family went out, they had no idea what was about to happen or that this would be the last time they would be able to go into their house.